Published in: 2012

 Still, D., Foxon, K., O’Riordan, M. (2012).
 Tackling the challenges of full pit latrines - Volumes 1 to 3.
 WRC Report No. 1745/1/12, Water Research Commission, South Africa

-English Faecal sludge treatment processes Operation and maintenance (WG10) Peri-urban Recommended by SuSanA (other than SuSanA publications) Sub-Saharan Africa
+English Faecal sludge treatment processes Operation, maintenance and sustainable services (WG10) Peri-urban Recommended by SuSanA (other than SuSanA publications) Sub-Saharan Africa

 Share this page on